mnot/I-D/rfc5988bis/draft.md

 The "title" attribute, when present, is used to label the destination of a link such that it can be used as a human-readable identifier (e.g., a menu entry) in the language indicated by the Content-Language header field (if present).
-The "title" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.
+The "title" attribute MUST NOT appear more than once in a given link; occurrences after the first MUST be ignored by parsers.

-The "title\*" attribute can be used to encode this label in a different character set, and/or contain language information as per {{I-D.ietf-httpbis-rfc5987bis}}.
-The "title\*" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.
+The "title\*" link-param can be used to encode this attribute in a different character set, and/or contain language information as per {{I-D.ietf-httpbis-rfc5987bis}}.
+The "title\*" link-param MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.
 If the attribute does not contain language information, its language is indicated by the Content-Language header field (when present).

-If both the "title" and "title\*" attributes appear in a link-value, processors SHOULD use the "title\*" attribute's value.
+If both the "title" and "title\*" link-param appear in a link, processors SHOULD use the "title\*" link-param's value for the "title" attribute.

 The "type" attribute, when present, is a hint indicating what the media type of the result of dereferencing the link should be.
 Note that this is only a hint; for example, it does not override the Content-Type header field of a HTTP response obtained by actually following the link.
 The "type" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.

+### Extension Attributes

+Other link-params are link-extensions, and are to be considered as target attributes.

+When link-extensions contain both a parmname and a corresponding ext-name-star (e.g., "example" and "example*"), they SHOULD be considered to be the same target attribute; processors SHOULD use the ext-name-star form (after {{RFC59897}} decoding), but MAY fall back to the parmname value if there is an error in decoding it, or if they do not support decoding.

 ## Examples